False membership rate control in mixture models: Introduction

 \subsection{Aim and approach}

-{The goal of the present work is to propose a labelling guarantee on the classified items in the vein of \cite{denis20}, but in the more challenging unsupervised setting, where no training set is available and data are assumed to be generated from a finite mixture model.
-This is achieved by the possibility to refuse to cluster ambiguous individuals and by using the false clustering rate (FCR), which is defined as the average proportion of misclassifications among the classified objects.
-Our procedures are devised to keep the FCR below some nominal level $\alpha$, while classifying a maximum number of items.}
+The goal of the present work is to propose a labelling guarantee on the classified items in the more challenging unsupervised setting, where no training set is available and data are assumed to be generated from a finite mixture model.
+This is achieved by the possibility to refuse to cluster ambiguous individuals and by using the false membership rate (FMR), which is defined as the average proportion of misclassifications among the classified objects.
+Our procedures are devised to keep the FMR below some nominal level $\alpha$, while classifying a maximum number of items.

-{It is important to understand the role of the nominal level $\alpha$ in our approach.
+It is important to understand the role of the nominal level $\alpha$ in our approach.
 It is chosen by the user and depends on their acceptance or tolerance for misclassified objects.
-Since the FCR is the misclassification risk that is allowed on the classified objects, the final interpretation of FCR control at level $\alpha$ is clear: if for instance $\alpha$ is chosen to be $5\%$ and $100$ items are finally chosen to be classified by the method, then the number of misclassified items is expected to be at most $5$.
+Since the FMR is the misclassification risk that is allowed on the classified objects, the final interpretation of an FMR control at level $\alpha$ is clear: if, for instance, $\alpha$ is set to $5\%$ and $100$ items are finally chosen to be classified by the method, then the number of misclassified items is expected to be at most $5$.
 This high interpretability is similar to the one of the false discovery rate (FDR) in multiple testing, which has known a great success in applications since its introduction by \cite{BH1995}.
-This is a clear advantage of our approach for practical use compared to the methods with a rejection option that are based on a penalized risk. }
+This is a clear advantage of our approach for practical use compared to the methods with a rejection option that are based on a penalized risk.

+In our framework, a procedure is composed of two intertwined decisions: \begin{itemize} \item a clustering method inferring the labels; \item a selection rule deciding which items to label. \end{itemize} Importantly, the selection rule is only applied \textit{after} a clustering method is fitted on the (entire) sample.
+In other words, the procedure consists of two subsequent steps: a clustering step, after which cluster labels are kept fixed, and a selection step, that chooses which items to classify -- in which case, the label from the previous clustering step is assigned.
+For the items that are not selected, we discard the cluster label, that is, we effectively abstain to make a classification decision for those items.
+In particular, we emphasize that the clustering method is not fitted again after selection (which would lead to bias in general).